What is Bagging (Bootstrap Aggregation)?

-Model predictions undergo aggregation to combine them for the final prediction to consider all the outcomes possible.
-The aggregation can be done based on the total number of outcomes or on the probability of predictions derived from the bootstrapping of every model in the procedure.
+Model predictions undergo aggregation to combine them for the final prediction to consider all the possible outcomes.
+The aggregation can be done based on the total number of outcomes or the probability of predictions derived from the bootstrapping of every model in the procedure.

 What is an Ensemble Method?

 Both bagging and boosting form the most prominent ensemble techniques.
-An ensemble method is a machine learning platform that helps multiple models in training through the use of the same learning algorithm.
+An ensemble method is a machine learning platform that helps multiple models in training by using the same learning algorithm.
 The ensemble method is a participant of a bigger group of multi-classifiers.

 Multi-classifiers are a group of multiple learners, running into thousands, with a common goal that can fuse and solve a common problem.
 Another category of multi-classifiers is hybrid methods.
-The hybrid methods use a set of learners, but unlike the multi-classifiers, they can use distinct learning methods.
+The hybrid methods use a set of learners, but they can use distinct learning methods, unlike the multi-classifiers.

 Learning faces multiple challenges, such as errors that are mainly due to bias, noise, and variance.
 The accuracy and stability of machine learning are guaranteed by ensemble methods such as bagging and boosting.
 Multiple classifiers combinations reduce variance, especially where classifiers are unstable, and they are important in presenting more reliable results than a single classifier.

 The application of either bagging or boosting requires the selection of a base learner algorithm first.
 For example, if one chooses a classification tree, then boosting and bagging would be a pool of trees with a size equal to the user’s preference.

 Random forest is one of the most popular bagging algorithms.
 Bagging offers the advantage of allowing many weak learners to combine efforts to outdo a single strong learner.
 It also helps in the reduction of variance, hence eliminating the overfitting of models in the procedure.